Mahadevan2005/HackerRank_API_Deduplication_Service/ProblemStatement.md

 - `requestId`: Must not be null, empty, or whitespace-only
 - `amount`: Must be positive (greater than 0)
 - `timestamp`: Must not be null and should be within a reasonable range (not far future)

+**Constraints**:
+- 1 ≤ number of requests ≤ 10^5
+- timestamp is provided in milliseconds
+- requestId length ≤ 100 characters

 **Time Window**:
 - 5 minutes (300,000 milliseconds)